Mental Health Initiatives MHI-Founded 1997 by Marcia A. Murphy

 Video on Marcia A. Murphy’s new book: Schizophrenia & Suicide: Finding Hope, Meaning, and Direction HERE

-Summary HERE
+Book Summary Page HERE

 Preview Video HERE